reframejs/reframe/docs/concepts.template.md

    Apps that mix both: Modern interactive pages <sup><sub>:sparkles:</sub></sup> as well as good ol' 1998 non-interative pages <sup><sub>:floppy_disk:</sub></sup>.

 The cherry on the cake is that choosing the type of your app is simply a matter of setting the page config options `renderHtmlAtBuildTime` and `doNotRenderInBrowser`.

 This means that you can start writing your prototype and decide only at a later point what type of app is right for you.

+> Start write your prototype and decide later the type of your app

 > Reframe is the only framework that supports every type of web app.